“Just install the product for the new MDM and have it delete the old one… how hard can it be?”

 To develop an automated migration process, you need to perform the following tasks:

-Generally, you can expect to spend 3-7 weeks developing and testing your migration packages and sorting out variances between devices types and configurations.
+Generally, you can expect to spend 3-7 weeks developing and testing your migration packages and sorting out variances between device types and configurations.

 Step 3.
 Pilot and Deployment Support